SumoLogic-Labs/sumocli/README.md

 ### Environment Variables

-Environment variable authentication is useful when running sumocli in a CI/CD pipeline.
+Environment variable authentication is useful when running sumocli in a CI/CD pipeline or when using the Docker image.
 The following environment variables need to be set to allow for proper authentication.

 ```
 SUMO_ACCESS_ID: abcefghi